I know I usually feature good news going on in the world in this space on Friday, but today’s Good News Friday is highly personal.

 It’s about my incredible fiance Shelley, who tomorrow around 7 p.m. will become my wife.

 I am the luckiest man in the world; I really am.
 On August 22, 2011, I met the most amazing woman.
-We were fixed up by a mutual friend who told me she knew a girl from college who was single, had a successful career, was very pretty, and had an outlook on life that matched mine.
+We were fixed up by a mutual friend who told me she knew a girl from college who was single, had a successful career, and had an outlook on life that matched mine.

 I had just started dipping my toe back into the dating pool, six months after my divorce.
 I had no idea if I was even ready for a relationship.